-WHO IS RESPONSIBLE FOR THIS PROJECT?
+WHO WAS RESPONSIBLE FOR THIS PROJECT?

 WHAT IS THE PURPOSE OF THE PROJECT?

-WHAT WORK WILL BE DONE TO THE BRIDGE?
+WHAT WORK WAS DONE TO THE BRIDGE?

-- Relocating existing utilities
+- Relocated existing utilities

 WILL ACCESS TO THE 11th STREET BRIDGE BE COMPLETELY CLOSED DURING CONSTRUCTION?

-HOW WILL THE PROJECT BE CONSTRUCTED?
+HOW WAS THE PROJECT CONSTRUCTED?

 ARE THERE ALTERNATIVE ROUTES TO AVOID THE CONSTRUCTION AREA?

-WILL THE NEW BRIDGE INCLUDE A BICYCLE LANE?
+DOES THE NEW BRIDGE INCLUDE A BICYCLE LANE?

 WHAT CAN I EXPECT DURING CONSTRUCTION AND HOW WILL THIS PROJECT IMPACT ME?

-WHEN WILL THE WORK TAKE PLACE?
+WHEN DID THE WORK TAKE PLACE?

 Construction generally occurred Monday through Friday from 7:00 a.m. to 3:30 p.m.
 Anticipated night and weekend work was approved by the City.